rabbitmq/rabbitmq-website/site/access-control.md

 </pre>

-The following example configures RabbitMQ to use the internal database for authentication and the [source IP range backend](https://github.com/gotthardp/rabbitmq-auth-backend-ip-range) for authorisation:
+The following example configures RabbitMQ to use the internal database for authentication and the [source IP range backend](https://github.com/gotthardp/rabbitmq-auth-backend-ip-range) for authorization:

 <pre class="lang-ini">
 # rabbitmq.conf